New York attacker is a 'soldier of the caliphate,' ISIS says

 - The attack Tuesday killed eight people

-(CNN)The man accused of using a truck to plow down pedestrians and cyclists on a New York bike path is a "soldier of the caliphate," the ISIS terror group said on its weekly newspaper.
+(CNN)The driver who plowed down pedestrians and cyclists on a New York bike path is a "soldier of the caliphate," the ISIS terror group said on its weekly newspaper.

 The attack Tuesday killed eight people and left more than a dozen others injured.